nathanvoglsam/aleph/graphics/aleph-vulkan/README.md

-# Aleph-Vulkan-Core
+# Aleph-Vulkan

-Abstractions around base level vulkan primitives like a Device, PhysicalDevice, Instance and SwapChain
+A higher level abstraction around vulkan designed to reduce API surface area and provide a *safer* (not completely) interface